sornas/site-v2/website/pages/meetings_en.md

+# "Stormöten"

+Twice a year, once in spring and once in fall, a "stormöte" is held in accordance with the bylaws.
+During the fall meeting the previous financial year is walked through by presenting the previous board's report ("verksamhetsberättelse"), financial report ("ekonomiska berättelse") and the auditor's review follwed by a decision on discharge from liability ("beslut om ansvarsfrihet").
+During the spring meeting the next financial year's board is voted on.

-# Fall meeting 2020
+## Fall meeting 2020

 The fall meeting will be held in our [Discord server](https://discord.gg/F8KNV89), Tuesday 24th of November at 5:15pm.
 Below is the agenda for the meeting.

-1. Election of meeting chairman
+- Election of meeting chairman
-2. Election of meeting secretary
+- Election of meeting secretary
-3. Choice of adjuster as well as counters
+- Choice of adjuster as well as counters
-4. Determining the voting list
+- Determining the voting list
-5. Resolution on the meeting's statutory announcement
+- Resolution on the meeting's statutory announcement
-6. Previous boards' report of the previous financial year
+- Previous boards' report of the previous financial year
-7. Financial report of the board for the previous financial year
+- Financial report of the board for the previous financial year
-8. The auditor's review of the previous financial year's board work
+- The auditor's review of the previous financial year's board work
-9. Decision on discharge from liability of the board of the previous financial year
+- Decision on discharge from liability of the board of the previous financial year
-10. Motions and bills
+- Motions and bills
-11. Other questions
+- Other questions

 ###### 2020-10-17